-We want you and your car to be together for as long as possible, with as few breaks as possible, so we’ve put together the ideal maintenance schedule for rideshare drivers.
+We want you and your car to be together for as long as possible, with as few breaks as possible, so we’ve put together a maintenance schedule every rideshare or delivery driver should follow.

-Why should I follow a car maintenance schedule?
+Why do I have to follow a car maintenance schedule?

 And I say this from experience.